 Just the facts and some practical tips.

-So, if you’re ready, let’s dive in.
+So, if you’re ready,

-Understanding the Exchange Rate
+Understanding the exchange rate

 Inflation, for example, can devalue a currency.
 If one country has higher inflation than another, its currency will likely weaken.
 Interest rates also matter.